ucsb-cs8/w20/_info/staff.md

 ## TA Office Hours

-TA Office Hours will be held in the Building 936, which is next to the Phelps building unless the spreadsheet below shows otherwise.
+Unless the spreadsheet below shows otherwise, TA Office Hours will be held in the Building 936 (also known as the TA Trailer), which is next to the Phelps building.

 ## Open labs